-- Professional Development Time at Pacific: - o Interns attend the CAPS staff meeting.
-This meeting discusses ongoing topics and issues that come up both in CAPS and for the university as a whole.
-While the topics may not always be directly applicable to the interns, it is important for interns to attend in order to provide them with the opportunity to share their perspectives, and to understand aspects of being a permanent staff member in a college counseling setting. - o There are several division wide events that the interns have the opportunity to attend each year, including the fall Retreat, the spring Strategic Planning Meeting, and quarterly division meetings.
-These meetings provide interns with the ability to connect with our campus partners and stay abreast of the issues and concerns that occur on a college campus. - Interns are actively involved in reviewing AAPIs, discussing interview selection, and in interviewing applicants.
-Interns are also available to applicants who wish to visit on-site after the applicant's interview and to consult with potential applicants about the setting.
+- Professional Development Time at Pacific: - Weekly Staff Meeting (professional development): All team members, including interns, attend the weekly CAPS staff meeting.
+This meeting discusses ongoing topics and issues that may be present within CAPS and/or the University as a whole.
+While the topics may not always be directly applicable to the interns, it is important for interns to attend in order to provide them with the opportunity to share their perspectives, and to understand aspects of being a permanent staff member in a college counseling setting. - University/Division Meetings (other professional development): There are several Division of Student Life events that occur throughout the year, including monthly division meetings.
+These meetings provide interns with the ability to connect with our campus partners and stay abreast of the issues and concerns that occur on a college campus.
+Additionally, there are occasional university functions that an intern may choose to attend depending on campus connections and/or interest in specific infinity groups.

-• Professional Development Time Away from the Office:

-- O When funding and staff are available, interns attend the fall Northern California Training Director's Conference (location varies each year) and the Multicultural Day of Training at San José State University. - In addition to providing training on important topics, these training opportunities provide interns with the ability to network with other doctoral psychology interns and to meet training directors/staff from other universities in the northern California area. - Interns are provided time to devote to professional development tasks and activities such as defending their dissertation, post-doctoral job interviews, and additional training experiences. - To request time away from the office for professional development, interns must complete a Professional Development Leave Request Form - Interns and submit it to the Training Director two weeks prior to the time requested. - If the professional development time requested is to attend a conference or additional training (or anything that falls under the "other" category on

-- the form), interns must also complete a Professional Development Request Form for Student Life and attach it to the above intern request form. - Please note: funding is not provided to interns to attend conferences or additional training outside of the trainings listed above.
+- Training Program Administration (professional development): Interns are actively involved in reviewing AAPIs, discussing interview selection, and in interviewing applicants.
+Interns are also available to applicants who wish to visit on-site after the applicant's interview and to consult with potential applicants about the setting. - Providers Meeting (professional development): The CAPS clinical staff meets monthly with the Health Services clinical staff in order to consult about shared cases and topics of concern. - Case Assignment Team (CAT) Meetings (professional development): The CAPS clinical staff meets weekly to discuss cases from the week's triage and solution session appointments who need to be scheduled for ongoing clinical support for assignment to an available clinician. - Professional Development Time Away from the Office: - Interns attend the Northern California Training Director's Conference (NCTD) and the Multicultural Training Day (MCTD) each year.
+For the 2022.2023 cohort year, these events have been combined and will be offered virtually. - In addition to providing training on important topics, these training opportunities provide interns with the ability to network with other doctoral psychology interns and to meet training directors/staff from other universities in the Northern California area. - Interns are provided time to devote to professional development tasks and activities such as defending their dissertation, post-doctoral job interviews, and additional training experiences. - To request time away from the office for professional development, interns must complete a Professional Development Leave Request Form - Interns and submit it to the Training Director two weeks prior to the time requested. - If the professional development time requested is to attend a conference or additional training (or anything that falls under the "other" category on the form), interns must also complete a Professional Development Request Form for Student Life and attach it to the above intern request form. - Please note: funding is not provided to interns to attend conferences or additional training outside of the trainings listed above.